-Creating a Safe Environment When You Face High Employee Turnover
+How to Create a Safe Environment with High Employee Turnover

 Businesses that exist in high-risk industries face unique occupational health challenges.
 Factors like heavy machinery, changing outdoor conditions, dangerous materials, and stringent physical requirements can significantly impact safety conditions.
 These hazards can be magnified by the high employee turnover that often accompanies sectors with large, diverse, and shifting workforces.